sorentwo/soren-website/_drafts/self-healing-deployment.md

 you search around to find what you need and you'll absorb useful bits that you didn't even know existed.

-Walk through the configuration for running the Puma web server as a service.
-Most of the details are entirely vanilla, and in fact straight out of the Puma example configuration.
+The least common denominator for any web application is the server, so that is what we will look at setting up as a service.
+Below is a configuration file for running the [Puma][puma] web server as a service.
+Most of the details are common to any upstart script, and in fact much of this configuration is straight out of the example from the Puma repository:

 ```sh
 #!upstart